b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 and returns the obtained p-value.
 Feel free to use the functionalities we developed in this chapter (@sec:compare_categ_data) and its sub-chapters.

+### Exercise 5 {#sec:compare_categ_data_ex5}

+In @sec:compare_categ_test_for_independence we analyzed the data in `dfEyeColorFull` (alternatively `mEyeColorFull`) and concluded that the distribution of eye color between two tested countries differs.
+Still, we were unable to to tell which distributions differ.

+So, here is the task.
+Write a function that accepts a matrix/data frame like `mEyeColor`/`dfEyeColorFull` (where nRows and/or nCols with counts is greater than 2).
+The function should return a vector of all possible 2x2 matrices/data frames (I found `getUniquePairs` from
+@sec:compare_contin_data_ex4_solution to be useful here, but you may use whatever you want).

+Once you got it another function should run the appropriate test (`runCategTestGetPVal`) on each of the matrices/data frames from the previous paragraph and return the p-values in the appropriate data structure.

+In the last step write a function that applies the multiplicity correction (see
+@sec:compare_contin_data_multip_correction) to the obtained p-values.

 ## Solutions - Comparisons of Categorical Data  {#sec:compare_categ_data_exercises_solutions}

 In this sub-chapter you will find exemplary solutions to the exercises from the